Rise to Success: Career Highlights of Candace Parker

 2020: Named Defensive Player of the Year

-In the 2020 season, Candace Parker was named Defensive Player of the Year for the first time in her career, despite controversy over being left off the All-Defensive Teams.
+In the 2020 WNBA season, shortened due to the COVID-19 pandemic, Candace Parker was named Defensive Player of the Year for the first time in her career.
+She led the league in rebounding and double-double performances.

 2021: Signed with the Chicago Sky

-In 2021, Candace Parker became an unrestricted free agent and signed a 2-year deal with the Chicago Sky after 13 seasons with the Sparks, citing the opportunity to play closer to home.
+In 2021, Candace Parker became an unrestricted free agent and signed a 2-year deal with the Chicago Sky after 13 seasons with the Sparks.
+The move allowed her to play closer to home.

 February 2023: Signed with the Las Vegas Aces

-In February 2023, Candace Parker signed with the Las Vegas Aces.
+In February 2023, Candace Parker signed with the Las Vegas Aces, marking another chapter in her career.

 2023: First Woman Color Commentator for NBA All-Star Game

-In 2023, Candace Parker became the first woman to serve as a color commentator for an NBA All-Star Game.
+In 2023, Candace Parker became the first woman to serve as a color commentator for an NBA All-Star Game, marking a significant milestone in her broadcasting career.

-On February 7, 2024, Candace Parker re-signed with the Aces on a one-year contract.
+On February 7, 2024, Parker re-signed with the Aces on a one-year contract, extending her time with the team.

-On April 28, 2024, Candace Parker announced her retirement from professional basketball via her Instagram account.
+On April 28, 2024, Candace Parker announced her retirement from professional basketball via her Instagram account, marking the end of her illustrious playing career.

-May 8, 2024: Became President of Women's Basketball for Adidas
+May 8, 2024: President of Women's Basketball at Adidas

-On May 8, 2024, Adidas declared that Candace Parker would become the brand's president of women's basketball, following a long partnership.
+On May 8, 2024, Adidas declared that Candace Parker would become the brand's president of women's basketball, expanding her role with the company.

 Following her retirement in the spring of 2024, Candace Parker was named president of Adidas women's basketball.